 MGL c.
 266 criminalizes crimes against property.
-Theft crimes can include minor misdemeanor shoplifting, as well as larceny and armed burglary.
-Generally, a prosecutor needs to prove intent, but the degree of intent varies depending on the crime.
-You can be charged with certain theft crimes if your actions were wanton, rather than intentional or knowing.
-More serious felony theft charges carry a mandatory minimum state prison sentence.
+These crimes can include minor misdemeanor shoplifting, as well as more serious crimes like armed burglary.
+To get a conviction, a prosecutor needs to prove intent, but the degree of intent varies depending on the crime.
+You can be charged with certain property crimes if your actions were wanton, rather than intentional or knowing.
+Some serious felony charges related to property crimes carry a mandatory minimum state prison sentence.
 A defense often involves challenging the prosecution’s ability to show the required level of intent.White Collar Crimes

 Although the Second Amendment provides for a right to bear arms, this is not an absolute right.
 In Massachusetts, guns and other weapons are strictly regulated.
 In order to legally possess or own a firearm in Massachusetts, you need to have a valid firearms license.
 Under MGL c.
 269 s.
 10, you can be charged with carrying a firearm without proper licensing, and you can face a mandatory minimum sentence if you are convicted.
 The criminal attorneys at our Boston firm can look closely at the facts of these charges to determine whether your constitutional rights were safeguarded, or whether there is another basis to suppress evidence based on an improper search or seizure, or an improperly issued warrant to search.Administrative Hearings